You are here

-The storage system of Grex is based on a DDN S2A9900 product.
+As of May 20, the storage system of Grex is upgraded to new Lustre 2.9 based on a Seagate Storage Building Block.
+Check the status of the upgrade here.
+The home filesystem stil lresides on the original Grex on a DDN S2A-9900 storage controlled.
 Users data on /home and /global/scratch are subject to Westgrid data storage policy.

-- The /home NFS filesystem is served by an array of low-latency SAS disks and is subject to daily backup.
+- The /home NFS filesystem is served by an array of low-latency SAS disks on S2A-9900 and is subject to daily backup.

-- The /global/scratch paralell Lustre filesystem is distributed over 15 arrays of SATA disks, and intendent to be used as the high-performance, scalable workspace for active projects.
+- The /global/scratch paralell Lustre filesystem is distributed over 8 ZFS arrays of 8TB SATA disks.
+It is intendent to be used as the high-performance, scalable workspace for active projects.
 It is not backed up and is not intended for long-time storage of users data that is not actively used.
 Data of the "retired" Westgrid users are deleted.

 - The local node storage as defined by environmental variable $TMPDIR is recommended for temporary job data that is not needed after job completes.
 Grex nodes have SATA local disks of various capacities (Table below).

 |Directory path||Size||Quota||Command to check quota||Purpose||Backup Policy|

 |/global/scratch||418TB||1GB/group ; 1M files/user||lfs quota -h -u $USER /sbb||